jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-07-getting-started-with-pyflink-on-aws-part-3/index.md

 ### KDA Application

-The Flink application and related resources are created conditionally by setting the following variable to *true*: *local.kda.to_create*.
-The latest supported Flink version is chosen to be the runtime environment (*FLINK-1_15*), and it is the version 1.15.2.
+The Flink application and related resources are created conditionally by setting a flag named *local.kda.to_create* to *true*.
+When it comes to the runtime environment, the latest supported Flink version (1.15.2) is chosen.
+Also, the application requires permission to access AWS resources (*service_execution_role*) and it will be discussed in a later section.
+Furthermore, we need to specify more configurations that are related to the Flink application and CloudWatch logging, and they will be covered below in detail as well.

 ```terraform
 # infra/variable.tf